typetools/checker-framework-gradle-plugin/README.md

 You can also use a locally-built version of the Checker Framework specified by the `CHECKERFRAMEWORK` environment variable: (in the Checker Framework configuration block)

+// MDE: I think the intention is that a user can write this in their own `build.gradle` file (that isn't clear).
+However, I don't think this should be necessary.
+It can be built into the plugin.
+It would be nice for users to be able to pass `-PcfVersion=XXX` (or some similarly-named flag) and for XXX to override the version number specified in the gradle buildfile, without any code in their own gradle buildfile.
 ```groovy
   // To use a locally-built Checker Framework, run gradle with "-PcfLocal".
   if (project.hasProperty("cfLocal")) {